 Gigabit Ethernet 101: Basics to Implementation

-During the system level planning phase of any major hardware project, at least one Ethernet communication link is often included as a standard option, and it is this Ethernet interface on the board that we are going to discuss in depth.
+During the system-level planning phase of any major hardware project, at least one Ethernet communication link is often included as a standard option, and it is this Ethernet interface on the circuit board that we are going to discuss in depth.
 In my Altium community, the question of how to implement Ethernet comes up every few months.
 It is often met with some generic answers as to impedance, but without anyone having a fantastic resource they can link to which covers everything from the ground up.
-This guide is what you are looking for if you’re ready to add Ethernet, especially gigabit Ethernet, to your electronic design and need to get up to speed.
+This guide is what you are looking for if you’re ready to add Ethernet, especially gigabit Ethernet, to your electronic circuit design and need to get up to speed on Ethernet.

 You may already have some idea about implementing gigabit Ethernet, perhaps you have even succeeded in implementing a working gigabit Ethernet interface, or this may be the first time that you have dived into high-speed digital interface design.
 This article is intended as a guide for designers, from the theoretical basics to the practical aspects of schematic and layout design.
 Even if you are an expert in digital interfaces, this article may be useful as a checklist or a reminder of the theory.
 You should be aware that to aid the readability of this article, some blocks or components will not be described in some sections, but these gaps will be filled in some of the following sections.

 Before jumping straight into the hardware design, it may be helpful to have a brief insight into what kinds of data are traveling from the real world to the controller from the perspective of the network.
 A generic 7-Layer OSI Model is universally used to designate the frame structure of all communication protocols and Ethernet, as defined by the IEEE802.3 standard, combines some of the OSI Model layers into just four layers, as can be seen in Figure 1.